What is solar maximum?

 What solar maximum means in practice

-For observers at high latitudes - Norway, Iceland, Finnish Lapland, northern Canada - solar maximum means aurora is visible on more nights per season and the displays are more structured and active.
+For observers at high latitudes - northern Norway, Iceland, Finnish Lapland, northern Canada - solar maximum means aurora is visible on more nights per season and the displays are more structured and active.
 Instead of seeing aurora on 60-70% of clear nights, you might see it on 80-90%.
 Intensity is higher on average.

 The difference is most striking at mid-latitudes.
 Scotland and Ireland now see aurora regularly - 30-80 nights per year from dark sites in the north - rather than occasionally.
 Germany, the Netherlands, and Denmark see displays multiple times per year that would have been rare at minimum.
 G3-G5 storms (Kp 7-9) push aurora across England, northern France, Poland, and the northern United States.